Discovering React’s useCallback

 React introduced the component-based architecture pattern in a very efficient way, where each part of your interface can be isolated and reused within the system.
 This significantly improved the organization and maintenance of web systems.
 To render these components, they need to be called within a parent component that functions as your page.

 So far, this setup isn’t problematic, but it still doesn’t solve the performance issue, as every state change requires updating the entire page.
-There are other approaches to address this issue, depending on the context, but today we’ll focus on useCallback
+There are other approaches to address this issue, depending on the context, but today we’ll focus on useCallback.

-So, what does useCallback
+So, what does useCallback do?

 Basically, it’s a hook that caches your function, preventing it from being recreated unnecessarily.
-It will only be executed again if one of its dependencies changes (similar to useEffect
+It will only be executed again if one of its dependencies changes (similar to useEffect).

 Example with code